Old Miami Restaurant Buildings Part 1

 Bird Road Car Accessories, picture courtesy of Rodrigo Moreno

-Many folks don’t realize that one of Miami’s landmark restaurants, Arbetter Hot Dogs ran a drive-in with carhops at this location in 1963 before permanently moving to their current digs down the street in 1971.
+Many people don’t realize that one of Miami‘s landmark restaurants, Arbetter Hot Dogs, operated a drive-in with carhops at this location in 1963 before permanently moving to its current digs down the street in 1971.

 Dinner Maid - The Miami News January 17, 1967